 I wanted to look at these products as many of my readers were curious and learned more about Barebells protein bars.

 I hope this guide helped you in some way.
-We reviewed these protein bars in four main aspects; taste, texture, ingredients, macro profile.
+We reviewed these protein bars in four main aspects; taste, texture, ingredients, and macro profile.
 If you still have any doubts, you can ask them in the comment section.